Rabies is a disease humans may get from being bitten by

 an animal infected with the rabies virus.
 Rabies has been recognized for over 4,000 years.
 Yet, despite great advances in diagnosing and preventing it, today rabies is almost always deadly in humans who contract it and do not receive treatment.

 Rabies can be totally prevented with appropriate treatment.
 You must recognize the exposure and promptly get appropriate medical care before you develop the symptoms of rabies.

-two to three cases per year, and deaths almost always occur when the affected person has delayed or failed to receive treatment.
+one or two cases per year, and deaths almost always occur when the affected person has delayed or failed to receive treatment.

 - Although rabies in humans is very rare in the United States, between 16,000 and 39,000 people receive preventive medical treatment each year after being exposed to a potentially rabid animal.

 - Some regions of the country have more cases of rabies than others do.

 - Wild animals, rather than domestic animals, accounted for 92% of reported cases of rabies in 2010.

 - Animals that carry rabies: Raccoons are the most common wild animals infected with rabies in the United States.
 Skunks, foxes, bats, and coyotes are the other most frequently affected.

 - Bats are the most common animals responsible for the transmission of human rabies in the United States, accounting for more than half of human cases since 1980 and 74% since 1990.
 Rabid bats have been reported in all states except Hawaii.